abstractinfrastructure/k8s-intro-tutorials/cli/README.md

 ### Dashboard

-While the Kubernetes Dashboard is not something that is required to be deployed in a cluster, it frequently is and is a handy tool to quickly explore the system; however it should not be relied upon for cluster support.
+While the Kubernetes Dashboard is not something that is required to be deployed in a cluster, it frequently is and is a handy tool to quickly explore the system. **However**, it should not be relied upon for cluster support.

 ![Kubernetes Dashboard](images/dashboard.png)